MurpheyLab/trep/doc/ref/constraint.rst

    are created by instantiating a specific type of constraint.

-   See :ref:`builtin_constraints` for the built-in types of constraints. :ref:`creating_constraints` describes how to create new constraints in Python or C.
+   See :ref:`builtin_constraints` for the built-in types of constraints.
+Additional constraints can be added through either the Python or C-API.

    Holonomic constraints restrict the allowable configurations of a mechanical system.
 Every constraint has an associated constraint